xoxzo/blog.xoxzo.com/content/Engineering/github-managing-fork-and-making-pull-request-en.md

 Tags: git, github, version control
 Slug: github-managing-fork-and-making-pull-request
 Lang: en
+Summary: Here is how you can make the most of using Github

 It's common when you're using a third party library, there's come a point when you need to make some changes to accomodate your project